[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 You mainly use this grammar with verbs.

-For the present tense, you only add -나 보다 to a verb stem.
+For the present tense, add -나 보다 to a verb stem.

 For instance, “가다 “to go” will be 가나 보다 “(he) seems to go.”